Power Rangers Zeo: Plot

 Over time, the Machine Empire wears down the five Zeo Rangers, but they are rescued by the mysterious Gold Ranger.
 Though his identity is unknown, it quickly becomes clear he is there to help the Rangers.
 After he is injured in battle, it is revealed that the mysterious Gold Ranger is an alien, Trey of Triforia.
 Split into three separate selves, Trey is forced to temporarily pass his powers to a worthy warrior while healing.
 They attempt to transfer Trey's powers to Billy, but as Billy acquired excess negative energy during the Command Center's destruction, he is unable to do so.
-The ultimate successor is Jason Lee Scott, the original Red Power Ranger and team leader.
-This event also sees the introduction of the more powerful Super Zeo Zords, which were used against a tougher generation of machines.
+Ultimately the successor is Jason Lee Scott, the first Red Power Ranger and team leader.
+This event also sees the introduction of the more powerful Super Zeo Zords, which are used against a tougher generation of machines.
 The Super Zeo Megazord is powerful enough to later destroy King Mondo, creating a power vacuum in the Machine Empire.

-Secretly returning from the M51 Galaxy, Lord Zedd and Rita seek to become top villains again.
+Secretly returning from the M51 Galaxy, Lord Zedd and Rita seek to take power again.
 Operating out of an RV with Finster, they restore Goldar and Rito's memories, retrieving the pair in the process.
 After King Mondo's death, they launch their first plan, to use Louie Kaboom to take over the Machine Empire.
 Though he succeeds, he breaks free of Zedd and Rita's control.
 He embarks on his own plans to conquer Earth and destroy the Zeo Rangers.
 Louie is eventually killed by King Mondo's first-born son Prince Gasket and his wife Princess Archerina, who rule until King Mondo's reconstruction is complete, which causes them to flee.